Rural Montana Roots Keep a World Champion Grounded

 The spectacle of bull riding is a distilled display of man versus beast, one deeply rooted in the culture of heartland America.

-When describing how it feels to climb on top of a one-ton steer, Lockwood said, “There is no adrenalin rush like it, I don’t believe.
+When describing how it feels to climb on top of a one-ton steer, Lockwood said, “There is no adrenaline rush like it, I don’t believe.
 There aren’t too many sports where death is a possibility in an instant.”
 To manage the fear and excitement before bursting out of the chute, Lockwood describes a flow-like state where instinct and muscle memory take over.

 “You don’t want to be thinking too much when you’re in the chute, too many things could potentially go wrong,” he said.
 “I’m just trying to clear my mind and let my body takeover.”